akamai/terraform-provider-akamai/docs/resources/appsec_rule_upgrade.md

 ## Argument Reference

-The following arguments are supported:
+This resource supports the following arguments:

-* `config_id` - (Required) The ID of the security configuration to use.
+- `config_id` (Required).
+Unique identifier of the security configuration associated with the ruleset being upgraded.

-* `security_policy_id` - (Required) The ID of the security policy to use.
+- `security_policy_id` (Required).
+Unique identifier of the security policy associated with the ruleset being upgraded.

-* `upgrade_mode` - __ASE Beta__.
-(Optional) ASE_AUTO or ASE_MANUAL.
-ASE (Adaptive Security Engine) is currently in beta.
-Please contact your Akamai representative to learn more.
-Rule Actions and Threat Intelligence setting are read only in ASE_AUTO mode
+- `upgrade_mode`.
+(Optional).
+Modifies the upgrade type for organizations running the ASE beta.
+Allowed values are:
+  - **ASE_AUTO**.
+Akamai automatically updates your rulesets.
+  - **ASE_MANUAL**.
+Manually updates your rulesets.

-## Attributes Reference
+## Output Options

-In addition to the arguments above, the following attributes are exported:
+The following options can be used to determine the information returned and how that returned information is formatted:

- * `current_ruleset` - A string indicating the version number and release date of the current KRS rule set.
+- `current_ruleset`.
+Versioning information for your current KRS rule set.

- * `mode` - A string indicating the current mode, either KRS,AAG,ASE_AUTO,ASE_MANUAL

- * `eval_status` - TBD
+- `mode`.
+Specifies the current upgrade mode type.
+Valid values are:
+  - **KRS**.
+Rulesets must be manually upgraded.

+  - **AAG**.
+Rulesets are automatically upgraded by Akamai.

+  - **ASE_MANUAL**.
+Adaptive Security Engine rulesets must be manually upgraded.

+  - **ASE_AUTO**.
+Adaptive Security Engine rulesets are automatically updated by Akamai.

+- `eval_status`.
+Returns **enabled** if an evaluation is currently in progress; otherwise returns **disabled**.